 If you do not have a safe source of drinking water, use ready-to-feed formula.
+You can also make liquid concentrate or powdered formula with bottled water that has an unopened seal.
 If you are not sure if your water is safe, check with your local public health unit.

-How do I clean my baby’s bottles to make sure they are safe?
+How do I clean my baby’s bottles and equipment to make sure they are safe?

-You must wash and sterilize the bottles and tools used to make formula until your baby is at least 4 months old.
-Sterilize means to kill any germs that could make your baby sick.
-Just washing everything in the dishwasher will not sterilize them.
-To learn how to sterilize, see HealthLinkBC File #69b Feeding Your Baby Formula: Safely Making and Storing Formula.
+Wash bottles thoroughly.
+Then, disinfect the bottles and equipment used to make formula.
+Disinfect means to kill any germs that could make your baby sick.
+Dishwashers do not disinfect.
+To learn how to disinfect, see HealthLinkBC File #69b Feeding Your Baby Formula: Safely Making and Storing Formula.

 Artificial nipples wear down over time.
-Throw away nipples that are cracked, sticky, or torn.
+Throw away nipples that are cracked, sticky or torn.
 New disposable bottle liners are sterile and ready to use.
 Use a new liner for every feed.
-Do not wash and re-use the bottle liners, throw them away after your baby has finished eating.
+Do not wash and re-use bottle liners.

-- Cuddle or hold your baby close while you feed.
+- Cuddle or hold your baby close.
 Your baby’s head should be higher than their body.
-Support your baby’s head to make it easier for them to swallow.
+Support your baby’s head to make it easier for them to swallow

-- Let your baby decide how fast or slow they would like to drink.
-Do not rush them or force them to finish the bottle.
+- Let your baby decide how much they would like to drink.
+Do not rush them or force them to finish the bottle

-- Burp your baby after feeding.
-If they have a lot of gas, burp your baby half-way through feeding.
+- Gently burp your baby after feeding.
+If they have a lot of gas, burping your baby half-way through feeding may help

-- Do not let your baby sip formula from a bottle when sleeping.
-This can lead to tooth decay.
-For more information, see HealthLinkBC File #19 Dental Care for Your Infant and Toddler.
+- Do not prop the bottle or put your baby to bed with a bottle.
+Your baby may drink too much or too little and it can cause choking, tooth decay (cavities) and ear infections.
+For more information, see HealthLinkBC File #19 Dental Care for Your Infant and Toddler

 How often should I feed my baby?

-- Your baby turns their head toward the person holding them, often with their mouth open (called rooting).
-They may reach their hands towards the person holding them.
+- Turning their head toward the person holding them, often with their mouth open (called rooting)

-- Your baby makes fists over their chest or belly.
+- Making fists over their chest or belly

 How much should I feed my baby?

-- Pushing away from the bottle or the person feeding.
+- Turning their head away from the bottle or the person feeding them

 For More Information